CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 2. The second, preferred, option is to use the nbviewer.ipython.org site, which display IPython notebooks in the browser ([example](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Chapter1_Introduction/Chapter1_Introduction.ipynb)).
 The contents are updated synchronously as commits are made to the book.
 You can use the Contents section above to link to the chapters.

-3. **PDF versions are available!
-Look in the PDF/ directory.** PDFs are the least-prefered method to read the book, as pdf's are static and non-interactive.
-If PDFs are desired, they can be created dynamically using Chrome's builtin print-to-pdf feature or using the [nbconvert](https://github.com/ipython/nbconvert) utility.
+3. PDFs are the least-prefered method to read the book, as pdf's are static and non-interactive.
+If PDFs are desired, they can be created dynamically using the [nbconvert](https://github.com/ipython/nbconvert) utility.

 Installation and configuration